Moose Haas

 Bryan Edmund "Moose" Haas (born April 22, 1956) is a former professional baseball player who pitched in Major League Baseball (MLB) from 1976 to 1987.
 He appeared in the 1982 World Series as a member of the Milwaukee Brewers.

-Haas initially signed a letter of intent to play college baseball at Clemson before being drafted in the second round of the 1974 Major League Baseball draft by the Brewers.

-On April 12, 1978, Haas struck out 14 New York Yankees, including Reggie Jackson 4 times, breaking the record for strikeouts in a single game for the Brewers.
-This franchise record stood for 26 years until it was broken by Ben Sheets.
-In 1983, he led the American League in pitcher winning percentage (.813) with 13 wins and 3 losses.
-Haas spent the first ten seasons of his career in Milwaukee before being traded to the Oakland Athletics in 1986 for Steve Kiefer, Charlie O'Brien and two minor league players.
+Early life

+Haas was born on April 22, 1956, in Baltimore, Maryland.
+He attended Franklin High School (Reisterstown, Maryland) located in Baltimore County, where he was a star pitcher on the baseball team.
+He was a dominating pitcher as early as his sophomore year.
+As a high school senior, he had a 7–0 won–loss record with a 0.00 earned run average (ERA) and two no-hitters.
+During his high school years, he struck out two-thirds of the batters he faced.

+Haas played amateur baseball as a young teen for legendary Baltimore coach Sterling "Sheriff" Fowble, who coached other future major leaguers such as Hall of Fame player Al Kaline and Ron Swoboda.
+He is one of a handful of major league players from Baltimore County to play in the World Series.

-Haas publicly stated that his father gave him that nickname upon birth: "My father gave it to me when I was born.
+Haas had the lifelong nickname "Moose".
+The 6-ft, 180 pound Haas publicly stated that his father gave him that nickname upon birth: "My father gave it to me when I was born.
 I wasn't that big, only seven and a quarter pounds, but I guess I looked to my father like I was going to be big.
 It didn't work out."